 - Wasabi cloud storage configured in LucidLink application as a storage target.

 16. Provide the project a name.
-In this example, I used "AdobeTest" click "Browse" and choose "adobedemo" and click "OK" on the "New Project" window
+In this example, I used "AdobeTest".

-3. The Adobe's media asset pane shows all available assets for use in this project.
+17. Adobe Premiere Pro's media asset pane shows all available assets for use in this project.

 - Collaborative video editing

 - Active archive of video assets

 This use case allows for multiple users to work simultaneously on copies of the same video project.
 Providing instantaneous access to the media assets, allows for multiple users to work on & finalize the project, instead of having multiple users work on copies of assets within different locations that require large swaths of data to be uploaded and re-downloaded, which is ineffective.

 18. Log in to your filespace using the root user account.
 Click "Open control panel" to manage the filespace and create users.

 19. In the Control panel, navigate to the Users tab.